BAE and EADS scramble to woo investors to merger

 A source close to the British company said BAE and EADS would likely go on a combined roadshow to sell the deal, but they wanted to iron out more details before then and the roadshow was not expected before next month.
 Major investors in the two companies are scattered in London, Paris, Brussels and Frankfurt as well as in the United States.

 Shares in EADS and BAE, which closed 10.1 and 7.3 percent down on Thursday, rallied in Friday morning trade.
-BAE shares in London were 3.7 percent up by 12:00 p.m.
-British time, while EADS shares were trading 1.3 percent higher in Paris.
+BAE shares in London were 3.7 percent up by 7:00 a.m.
+EDT (1100 GMT), while EADS shares were trading 1.3 percent higher in Paris.

 The consensus among hedge funds is that the deal will eventually go through.